 This now marks the seventh time the RBA has held the cash rate since its last hike almost a year ago during the November monetary policy meeting and the longest consecutive string of cash rate holds since the pandemic.

-Following the decision, the board’s statement read: “In year-ended terms, underlying inflation has been above the midpoint of the target for 11 consecutive quarters and has fallen very little over the past year.
+Following the decision, the board’s statement said: “In year-ended terms, underlying inflation has been above the midpoint of the target for 11 consecutive quarters and has fallen very little over the past year.

 “Sustainably returning inflation to target within a reasonable timeframe remains the board’s highest priority.
 This is consistent with the RBA’s mandate for price stability and full employment.
 To date, longer term inflation expectations have been consistent with the inflation target and it is important that this remain the case.”

-The board further stated that while headline inflation will “decline for a time", underlying inflation is “more indicative of inflation momentum, and it remains too high".
+The board further said that while headline inflation will “decline for a time”, underlying inflation is “more indicative of inflation momentum, and it remains too high”.

-“The most recent projections in the August SMP show that it will be some time yet before inflation is sustainably in the target range.
+“The most recent projections in the August SMP show that it will be some time yet before inflation is sustainably in the target range,” it said.

 “Data since then have reinforced the need to remain vigilant to upside risks to inflation and the Board is not ruling anything in or out.
 Policy will need to be sufficiently restrictive until the board is confident that inflation is moving sustainably towards the target range.”